 Solo travellers will be roomed with another solo traveller of the same gender in a twin or triple room, or can upgrade to a solo room by paying the single supplement.
 You may choose the solo room option when booking online or contact us to arrange a private room.
 Your tour leader will allocate rooms upon arrival at the starting hotel in accordance with the rooming lists, last minute changes may not be guaranteed.

 HOTEL MERCURE UNIRII – BUCHAREST – 4 Star

 HOTEL AMBIENT – BRASOV – 4 Star

-HOTEL PREMIER – CLUJ NAPOCA – 4 Star
+HOTEL RIVER PARK – CLUJ NAPOCA – 4 Star